-During periods of short-term or self-certificated absence, in addition to the member of staff's daily contact with their establishment, they should expect to be contacted by the Registered Manager, Head of Care, DCM or Head of Education to enquire about their progress and expected return.
+During periods of short-term or self-certificated absence, in addition to the member of staff's daily contact with their establishment, they should expect to be contacted by the YARSM to enquire about their progress and expected return.
 This may afford the member of staff the opportunity to voice any concerns they may have regarding their absence and return to work.